NEWS, AWARDS, RECOGNITION (1999-2025)

 Print Feature & Artist Profile

-The piece positioned her as a new kind of artist-director: part filmmaker, part inventor—driven by story, soul, and a Wacom tablet.
+It framed me as a new kind of artist-director: part filmmaker, part inventor—armed with story, soul, and a Wacom tablet.

 2016 – Featured artist, Computer Arts “Like Living in My Own Canvas”